skygadgetsab/rchub/README.md

 **A word of warning** before you start DIY though...
 Assembling hardware, soldering 3.5mm jack socket, even 3D priting a case is easy.

 The hard part is to make an app to start automatically on RPi boot (if you wish so), make sure no other heavy task is running on background that can affect PPM frame rate, configure OS to survive sudden loss of power (you probably want to have a simple switch to turn the thing on and off?), and other small tricks and tweaks.

 Considerable effort was made to properly configure Raspberry OS (for the best performance, to survive power-offs, etc.) on SD cards supplied with [RCHubs purchased from our shop](https://skygadgets.shop/products/rchub).

-Not sure if you have enough knowledge to configure RaspbianOS on SD card properly youself?
-[Contact SkyGadgets](https://skygadgets.shop/pages/contact) and chat with us!
+You can also get properly configured [RCHub SD Card Image](https://skygadgets.shop/products/rchub-sd-card-image), flash your existing Micro SD Card and use it in your build.

-Reaching out at our [Facebook group](https://www.facebook.com/groups/242161055041994) is fine too.
+Still not sure?
+[Contact us](https://skygadgets.shop/pages/contact) or reach out at our [Facebook group](https://www.facebook.com/groups/242161055041994).

 ### Hardware